simoninireland/epydemic/doc/networkdynamics.rst

 Stochastic events can be attached to each locus defined for the simulation.

-.. automethod: : Dynamics.addEventPerElement
+.. automethod : Dynamics.addEventPerElement

-.. automethod :: Dynamics.addFixedRateEvent
+.. automethod:: Dynamics.addFixedRateEvent

 Thes events form a probability distribution from which events can be drawn in the course of the simulation.

-.. automethod :: Dynamics.perElementEventDistribution
+.. automethod:: Dynamics.perElementEventDistribution

-.. automethod :: Dynamics.fixedRateEventDistribution
+.. automethod:: Dynamics.fixedRateEventDistribution

-.. automethod :: Dynamics.eventRateDistribution
+.. automethod:: Dynamics.eventRateDistribution

 Posted events